For patients who received a letter on improperly disclosed information by a claims processing vendor, read more.

 A common misconception is that alcohol abuse is the lone cause of liver disease.
 "Often when I tell people that they have cirrhosis of the liver they immediately say they don't drink or they've never had alcohol," says Shah.
 "But there are many other things that can cause liver problems."

-Hepatitis B, hepatitis C, fatty liver and genetic conditions, such as Wilson’s disease or hemochromatosis, can also cause liver failure.
-Hepatitis C and alcohol — which cause swelling and inflammation of the liver — are the most common culprits behind chronic liver disease.
+Hepatitis B, hepatitis C, fatty liver and genetic conditions, such as Wilson's disease or hemochromatosis, can also cause liver failure.
+Along with alcohol, Hepatitis C — which causes swelling and inflammation of the liver — is the most common culprit behind chronic liver disease.

 Hepatitis B is spread through infected blood or body secretions.
 It is the most common cause of serious liver infection worldwide.
 "Fortunately, hepatitis B is now easy to treat with a very effective oral medication," says Sheila Eswaran, MD, MS, a hepatologist at Rush.
 "It is not a cure, but it controls the disease and prevents cirrhosis."